Life Sciences in Society

 Dr. Mascha Gugganig

-Akademische Rätin - Lecturer and Researcher
+Akademische Rätin - Lecturer and Researcher, Center for Life Sciences in Society

 Habilitandin - Habilitation Candidate, Rachel Carson Center